GS 4 (also EARTHSYS 4) - Co-evolution of Earth and Life

 GS 208 (ESS 208) - Topics in Geobiology

 Reading and discussion of classic and recent papers in the field of Geobiology.
 Co-evolution of Earth and life; critical intervals of environmental and biological change; geomicrobiology; paleobiology; global biogeochemical cycles; scaling of geobiological processes in space and time.
 May be repeated for credit.
-Next offered Fall 2014.
+Next offered Winter 2018.